overture-stack/website/markdown/documentation/score/installation/authentication.md

 # Application Authentication & Authorization

 For an application to securely interact with Score, authentication and authorization must be provided.
 This ensures unauthorized users cannot access Score's API endpoints.
-To authorize properly with Score, either an authorized user's valid API key with appropriate scopes (permissions) must be supplied, or application-to-application authorization must be enabled following the [OAuth 2.0](https://oauth.net/2/) protocol.
+To gain access to Score services, a user needs a valid API key with the appropriate scopes (permissions).
+For application-to-application authorization [OAuth 2.0](https://oauth.net/2/) protocol must be followed.

-Although configuring authentication and authorization is technically optional, it is **highly recommended**, especially for production environments.
-Settings are configured in the `auth` section of the `score-server-[version]/conf/application.properties` file, using these profiles:
+<Warning>Although configuring authentication and authorization is technically optional, it is **highly recommended**, especially for production environments.</Warning>

+All configurations settings are located within the **application.properties** file under the `auth` section heading.

+The **application.properties** file can be found from the `score-server-[version]/conf/application.properties` directory.

+Below is a summary of the configurable profiles followed by some detailed examples and explanations for each:

 | Profile | Requirement | Description |
 |---------|-------------|-------------|